9th Infantry Regiment (United States): 21st century

 The Third Battalion of the 9th Infantry Regiment is not active at this time.

 The Fourth Battalion of the 9th Infantry Regiment was re-activated on 1 June 2006 and was assigned to the newly designated 4th Brigade Combat Team, 2nd Infantry Division, based at Joint Base Lewis-McChord, Washington.
 As the 4th Brigade is a Stryker Brigade Combat Team, this battalion of the 9th Infantry Regiment is now a fully mobile mechanized infantry unit.
 The battalion deployed to Iraq in the spring of 2007 and engaged in combat operations in Tarmiyah, the Battle of Baqubah, and other locations throughout Diyala and Salah Ed-Din.
 At the same time they field tested the Army's Land Warrior next generation soldier technology.

 The Fourth Battalion returned from Iraq in the fall of 2010 during the last days of Operation Iraqi Freedom.
 The Fourth Battalion also deployed in support of Operation Enduring Freedom from fall 2012 to summer 2013.
-It was then deactivated along with the rest of the 4th Brigade Combat Team and moved to Fort Carson, Colorado, where it has been reactivated as the 1st Brigade Combat Team, 4th Infantry Division and is the only remaining Manchu battalion still active today.
+It was then deactivated along with the rest of the 4th Brigade Combat Team and moved to Fort Carson, Colorado, where it was reactivated as the 1st Stryker Brigade Combat Team, 4th Infantry Division and is the only remaining Manchu battalion still active today.
+A detachment of 4th Battalion deployed again to Afghanistan, where they were responsible for the Ground Defense Area around Bagram Airfield in support of Operation Freedom’s Sentinel from 2018-2019, and would also deploy to Iraq and Syria in support of Operation Inherent Resolve for nine months in 2021-2022.